 Investment income is recognized on the accrual basis as earned.
 Unrealized appreciation or depreciation in fair value of investments includes the difference between cost and fair value of investments held.
-The net realized and unrealized investment appreciation or depreciation for the year is reflected in the Statement of Changes in Fiduciary Net Position.
+The net realized and unrealized investment appreciation or depreciation for the year is reflected in the statements of changes in fiduciary net position.